Apache Baseball Coaches

 Todd and his wife Laurie have two children, Tyler and Makenna.

 |Alma Mater:||University of Nevada Las Vegas|

-Austin Nelson enters his third season as an Assistant Coach with Cochise College.
+Austin Nelson enters his fourth season as an Assistant Coach with Cochise College.
 Nelson returns to the Apaches after graduating from the University of Nevada Las Vegas with a degree in Urban Affairs.
 He played for Coach Inglehart at Cochise College in 2013 and 2014 where he helped lead his team to consecutive NJCAA World Series appearances.
 In the 2014 season Nelson was recognized as a Second Team All-Region INF.
 Nelson graduated from Cochise College with an associate of general studies degree in 2014.
 In the two years Nelson has been on the coaching staff at Cochise they have made playoffs both years and were the ACCAC conference champions last year in 2019.
 Nelson was born and raised in Las Vegas, Nevada where he attended Centennial High School.